 Chicken Paillard with Wine and Capers sounds like everything that it’s not: fussy in a Julia Child sort of way, terribly fattening as so many French dishes are, and far better suited to a grown up’s palate than a child’s.

-In fact, once you get your chicken pounded, which you can bang out in five minutes (no pun intended), the rest goes quickly.
+In fact, it’s neither fussy nor fattening.
+Once you get your chicken pounded, which you can bang out in five minutes (no pun intended), the rest goes quickly.
 It practically qualifies as a 15 Minute Fix – a recipe that can be done start to finish in a quarter of an hour.

 Recipes like this one do often load on the butter.
 Here, I use grapeseed oil to brown the chicken, which cuts down the amount of saturated fat, and rely on butter solely to flavor the sauce.
 If you read my piece recently on Five Favorite Fats, you’d know that butter is one of them, but that a little does go a long way.
 Butter and all, this chicken comes in at under 250 calories a serving.